 - Wrongful death compensation

-Reach Out to the Attorney on our Marksville Team Today
+Reach Out to Our Team Serving Marksville Today

-If you have suffered injuries due to a watercraft accident, reach out to Laborde Earles Injury Lawyers to hire a dedicated injury attorney.
+If you have suffered injuries in a watercraft accident, reach out to Laborde Earles Injury Lawyers to hire an injury attorney.
 The first consultation is free, and we serve clients in Lafayette, Alexandria, Marksville, New Orleans, and various surrounding parishes.

-Call our Marksville office now to learn more about your legal options and begin working toward a favorable outcome at (318) 777-7777.
+Contact our Marksville office to learn more about your legal options and begin working toward a favorable outcome.